morrownr/USB-WiFi/USB WiFi Adapter Performance Comparison.md

 Linux users.
 The test conditions presented a challenge but all adapters were able to reliably communicate for sustained periods without dropping offline.

 The link quality of the Alfa AWUS036ACHM and Alfa AWUS036ACH is impressive.
+They are premium quality adapters and their price reflects that.

+Note: There are additional factors beyond link quality that need to be taken into account before making a purchase decision.
+The drivers for the mt761xu based adapters are located and maintained in the Linux kernel.
+They are Linux Wireless standards compliant and support WPA3.
+The drivers for the rtl88xx based adapters are not in the Linux kernel so users will first have to locate a version of the driver that will work with the Linux kernel they are using.
+As your Linux distro is upgraded, the driver may stop working because it is not being upgraded with new kernels.
+Lastly, the Realtek drivers are not Linux Wireless standards compliant nor do they support WPA3.

 Categories: